GameFAQs: Features

 Posts made on the message boards are mostly plain text.
 Some HTML mark-up is used on the boards, including bold and italics tags.
 The forums use a wordfilter to prevent the use of certain vulgar words, which is intended to keep the forum safe for all readers.
-On some boards, topics are removed permanently after having no new posts for a period of time.
-On other boards, they are locked and archived (a feature which was added in 2008).
-The length of time that a topic can remain inactive without being removed or archived depends on the number of posts on its board.
+On some boards, topics that have no new posts for a period of time are removed permanently or are locked and archived.

-Users who are level 15 or higher are able to have a friend list.
-Usernames that are on someone's friend list will be highlighted in yellow on the message boards, making it easier for someone to find their friends’ topics on a board.

-Another feature that has been implemented on the boards is the ability to send someone a private message.
-Private messages can be sent to anyone so long as that person sending the message is level 10 or higher and the account is "good standing."

 GameFAQs users gain one "karma" for every day they visit the boards while logged in.
-As karma increases, new features become available, such as the ability to post more messages per day, visit high-level social boards, edit posts, and view a post history page.
-Registered users can choose between various stylesheets, search topics, and message display options.
+As karma increases, new features become available, such as the ability to post more messages per day, edit posts, and send private messages.
 Users can add favorite boards to a personalized list on the main boards page and can track specific topics (a feature added in 2006).

-On June 20, 2007, advertisements on message list pages were moved from the top of the page to the middle of the message lists.
-Shortly thereafter, the advertisements were moved to the bottom of the message lists.
-On October 8, 2007, an "ignore user" system was launched for users level 31 or above.